pavgeorgiev/pavgeorgiev/README.md

 # 👨🏻‍💻 About Me

 <div align="justify">
   Hey there, I'm Pavel!
-I'm on a journey to become a full stack web developer, and right now, I'm diving into the world of C#.
+I'm on a journey to become a Full Stack .NET Developer, and right now, I'm learning C# at Software University.
 I firmly believe that writing code that's clean and easy to maintain is absolutely crucial.
 That's why I'm all in when it comes to following industry best practices in every project I take on.
 I'm truly passionate about honing my skills and staying up-to-date with the latest techniques and trends.
 Let's rock this web development journey together!
 </div>

 # 🛠️ Technologies & Tools